disruptek/gcplat/README.md

 # gcplat
 Google Cloud Platform (GCP) APIs in Nim

+## Work in Progress

+The request signing hasn't been implemented yet...

 ## Supported APIs

 [Sadly, only the 172 most popular GCP APIs are supported at this time.](https://github.com/disruptek/gcplat/tree/master/src/gcplat) :cry: